abdolence/gitops-pr-automator/README.md

 following `tag:` and replace it with the new version.
 You can specify multiple `regex` in the configuration file to match and replace.

-Some other useful examples of regex:
+Some other useful examples of regular expressions:

 - `(?<=(tag: ))[0-9]+\.[0-9]+\.[0-9]+(?=(.*))` - match and replace semantic
   versioning